Bone marrow test

 Hear from young people about what the bone marrow test entails.

-What does a bone marrow test involve?
+What a bone marrow test involves

 Occasionally there may be some bleeding which usually responds to pressure over the site.
 Rarely the bone marrow site can become infected.
 This skin may become red or hot and uncomfortable in the few days following the procedure.
 If this happens your child would need a medical review and treatment with antibiotics.